Kloudless/meeting-scheduler/README.md

 ## Supported Browsers
 - Google Chrome 70.0+
 - Mozilla Firefox 63.0+
+- Microsoft Edge

 ## Usage

 ### Getting started
-A [Kloudless App](https://developers.kloudless.com/new) is required to use this widget.
+A [Kloudless App](https://developers.kloudless.com/applications/*) is required to use this widget.

 ### Embed the widget